The $\{1,s\}$-weighted Davenport constant in $C_n^k$: Introduction

-An important type of zero-sum problem is to determine the {\em small Davenport constant} of a finite group $G$: This constant, denoted by $d(G)$, is the maximal integer such that there is a sequence over $G$ (repetition allowed) of length $d(G)$ which has no nontrivial product-one subsequence.
-If $G$ is abelian, then we may write additively, replacing ``product equals 1'' by ``sum equals 0''.
-It is known that $d(C_n) = n-1$, where $C_n \simeq \mathbb Z_n$ is the cyclic group of order $n$.
+One of the most important types of zero-sum problems is the {\em small Davenport constant} ${\sf d}(G)$ of a finite abelian group $G$.
+Namely, let ${\sf d}(G)$ be the maximal integer such that there exists a sequence over $G$ (repetition allowed) of length ${\sf d}(G)$ which is zero-sum free, i.e.,

-Differently from authors' previous papers \cite{MR1} and \cite{MR2}, we here differenciate the small Davenport constant from the {\em large Davenport constant} $D(G)$, defined by the maximal length of a minimal product-$1$ sequence in $G$, although we focus only in the small constant.
-We highlight that $d(G) + 1 \le D(G)$ with equality if $G$ is abelian.
-Results on large Davenport constant can be found, for example, in \cite{CDS}, \cite{GeGr}, \cite{Gr} and \cite{Oh}.
-In our previous papers, in accordance with J.E.
-Olson (see \cite{Ols1} and \cite{Ols2}) and J. Bass (see \cite{Bas}), we used an old definition, which indicated the current number $d(G) + 1$.
-Olson worked on Davenport constant of abelian groups and proved that $d(C_m \times C_n) = m + n - 2$ where $m|n$ and that $d(C_{p^{\alpha_1}} \times \dots \times C_{p^{\alpha_k}}) = \sum_{j=1}^k (p^{\alpha_j} - 1)$ where $p$ is a prime.
-On the other hand, Bass worked in non-abelian groups, such as the dihedral group, some other type of metacyclic groups, and dicyclic groups.